liquiidio/UnityPluginSuiteGitbook/examples/token-transfer.md

 # Token Transfer

-**Token Transfer**

-1. Following Example shows how a Token Transfer Action could be created and passed to the Transact-Method using a Session.
+1. The following example shows how a Token Transfer Action can be created and passed to the Transact-Method using a session.

 ```csharp
 	    // transfer tokens using a session